Smoked Pork Butt

 203°?
 Are you making jerky or dehydrated pork?
 At that temperature, then let it sit wrapped up and continuing to cook, there better be plenty of sauce and drinks cause the meat won’t have any moisture left

-Terry, I hope you tried the recipe before giving it a one-star rating.
-I assure you that 190-205° F is how it’s done.
+Terry, I assure you that 190-205° F is how it’s done.
 We’re not cooking chicken…this is a large piece of pork on the bone and the connective tissues need to reach this higher degrees in order to be fall apart tender and juicy – which is what my recipe delivers.
 You can see from my pictures that the bone just slides right out and the meat falls apart at the slightest touch.
 Give it a try!

 Haha, Terry have you ever smoked a pork butt?
 195-205 is perfect.
 Cook it less and you’ll be chewing for days.
 Follow the instructions and this recipe is killer!
 I know professional smokers who do it at this temp.
 Maybe you need a new smoker.
 Lots of good deals out there.
 Not cool throwing 1 star reviews out there for your misinformation.
 Not cool at all.